sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

     save_state = False

 Here, the parameter ``save_state`` is set.
-This is a boolean flag, which can be set to ``True`` to enable that cashocs generates .pvd files for the state variables for each iteration the optimization algorithm performs.
+This is a boolean flag, which can be set to ``True`` to enable that cashocs generates .xdmf files for the state variables for each iteration the optimization algorithm performs.
 These are great for visualizing the steps done by the optimization algorithm, but also need some disc space, so that they are disabled by default.
 Note, that for visualizing these files, you need `Paraview <https://www.paraview.org/>`_.